 For every baby in diapers, there has been a case of diaper rash.
 It is inevitable that your baby will not get diaper rashes while they are in diapers.
 The first time you discover the rash – a scattering of red bumps on your baby’s bottom or genital area – you may get worried.
-However, diaper rash can be treated and prevented easily.
+However, it is easy to treat diaper rash and they can be prevented easily.

 Diaper rashes occur when your baby’s sensitive skin is irritated by enzymes in their poop or urine.
 Prolonged exposure to wetness along with friction can also cause sensitive skin to develop rashes from diaper.
 Diaper rashes can also occur as a result of wearing diapers that are too tight.
 Harsh laundry detergents, baby wipes and baby wash or new food items – all of these can irritate the skin and cause it to develop diaper rash.